ZeeCoder/generator-z-frontend/README.md

  - Sprite classes must be prefixed with `s-`,
  - Javascript hooks must be prefixed with `js-`.

+**The `sprites/` folder**

+This folder contains additional folders, like "s-icon".
+These folders contains the **png** images which are the source of the generated sprite images.
+Also: for every sprite folder, two additional sass file will be generated, one containing the css rules while the other containing the sass mixins.

 **The `styles/overwrites/` folder**

 In this folder only 3rd party overwrites can be placed.